-Who has been arrested in Italy in an extradition or European arrest warrant proceeding has the right to be defended by a lawyer of his/her choice; if no attorney is retained by the arrested person or close relatives, a court appointed lawyer will assume the defense.
+Who has been arrested in Italy in an extradition or European arrest warrant proceeding has the right to be defended by a lawyer of his/her choice; if no attorney is retained by the arrested person or close relatives, a court appointed lawyer, who rarely has international criminal cooperation experience or even language skills, will assume the defense.
 No self defense is allowed in extradition or EAW proceedings.
 Please note that the court appointed lawyer has to be paid unless the conditions for Italian legal aid are met (means test applies, since the annual income has to lower than 11.400 approx.).

 How to appoint a defense attorney in extradition cases?

 A defense attorney of own choice has to be appointed with a formal declaration of the defendant during the arrest, or hearing at court, or in jail ("ufficio matricola") or with a written power of attorney; close relatives can appoint a lawyer as well, but the family member who signs the power of attorney has to give evidence of the kinship with the defendant (marriage certificate, ..).

 Under Italian rules, there are no formal lists or verified titles: even the lists of consulates often do only collect defense attorneys who may speak a foreign language, but without any assessment of competence.